 The FDA inspects facilities that manufacture infant formulas annually and carefully trains its investigators to ensure that every infant formula inspection is robust, thorough, and focused on the most critical aspects of the infant formula manufacturing process.
 The FDA has also taken, and continues to take, multiple steps to improve the resiliency of the infant formula supply, including the temporary exercise of enforcement discretion, which are described in the agency’s Immediate National Strategy to Increase the Resiliency of the U.S. Infant Formula Market.
 Some of this work includes working with manufacturers, who are now required to have risk redundancy plans, to help ensure a stable and consistent supply of infant formula.

 In 2022, safety concerns with powdered infant formula led to a voluntary recall of specific lots of powdered infant formula manufactured at an Abbott Nutrition facility in Sturgis, Michigan.
 Since then, the agency has taken steps to enhance the safety of powdered infant formula through the development of a Cronobacter prevention strategy, enhanced inspection activities, increased engagement with the infant formula industry, and by pursuing regulatory action when appropriate.
-Most recently, in March 2023, the FDA issued a letter to the powdered infant formula industry to share current safety information and call on the industry to take prompt action to improve processes and programs for the protection of infants.
+In March 2023, the FDA issued a letter to the powdered infant formula industry to share current safety information and call on the industry to take prompt action to improve processes and programs for the protection of infants.
+Additionally, in August 2023 the FDA issued three warning letters to infant formula manufacturers as part of the agencies enhanced oversight and to reinforce the importance of instituting and maintaining appropriate corrective actions when pathogens are detected and to comply with FDA’s laws and regulations.

 Illegally imported formulas may be available online or from third-party distributors.
 These formulas are sometimes promoted as better for babies, but there is no scientific evidence that these infant formulas are better for babies than commercial infant formulas lawfully sold in the United States.
 All infant formulas legally sold in the United States—whether made in the United States or imported from other countries—must meet the same nutritional and safety requirements.